mctinker/Map-Tasker/README.md

 ## Notes

 <sup>1</sup> While this app has been extensively tested on OS X, there is no reason it should not also run on a Windows PC or a machine running Linux.
 Unfortunately, I do not have a Windows or Linux PC to test this on.
+One thing that could prevent this is the file system, such that Windows references directories with a backslash (\) and OS X with a forward slash (/).
+Every effort has been made to make this transparent and operating system independent.

 <sup>2</sup> For the "Get backup" (retrieve backup.xml directly from your Android device) option to work, you must have the following prerequisites: